Proposals requested for the 22nd Annual Conference of

 June 4-6, 2020

 Join the Space Between Society in Charlottesville, June 4-6, 2020, for our 22nd annual conference, Race in the Space Between, 1914-1945.
 Our conference this year focuses especially on questions and problems related to race and racial formation in the years between 1914-1945.
-Please send abstracts (300 words) along with a short biographical statement (100 words) to conference organizer Carmenita Higginbotham at email@example.com by December 1, 2019.
+Please send abstracts (300 words) along with a short biographical statement (100 words) to conference organizer Carmenita Higginbotham at email@example.com by the extended date of January 15, 2020.

 In the Space Between Society, scholars who study literature, history, media, art, society, and culture between 1914 and 1945, or between and during the two world wars of the twentieth-century, exchange ideas about their approaches and their objects of study.
 This year’s conference addresses the key roles that race—including racial formation, racial ideologies and racialist practices—played in creative, intellectual, ideological, and political conversations from 1914-1945.
 Self-consciously or not, interwar and wartime authors, artists, political figures, public intellectuals, and public officials around the world invested in the concept of race.
 For some, race was a means to assert social identity (white, black, Asian, American Indian, Pacific Islander).
 For others, race informed concepts of modernity and/or modernism.
 For still others, race shaped views of time and place, structuring how interwar and wartime cultures were interpreted, received, deployed, and exchanged.